Led-adel-pilot/CogniGuide/README.md

 *   **Realtime Streaming Rendering:** The backend can stream model output token-by-token and the frontend progressively renders the Markmap markdown as tokens arrive so the mind map begins appearing immediately instead of waiting for the full generation to finish.
 *   **Smart File Caching & Pre-processing:** Advanced caching system prevents redundant file processing when users add/remove files.
 Files are automatically pre-processed immediately upon upload to extract text and images, eliminating the wait time when clicking Generate.
 Uses content-based hashing to ensure consistent caching across different environments (localhost/production) and browsers.
 Only changed file combinations trigger re-processing, significantly improving performance for multi-file uploads.
 Uploads are offloaded to Supabase Storage to bypass Vercel's ~4.5 MB body limit; client-side validation now allows up to 50 MB per file.
 *   **Credit Loading Optimization:** Instant credit balance display with intelligent caching system.
 Credits load immediately on dashboard refresh using localStorage cache (5-minute expiration) with background refresh for accuracy.
 Eliminates the brief "0.0" flash that occurred during sequential API calls.
-*   **Multiple Export Options:** Users can download the generated mind maps in various formats including HTML, SVG, PNG, and PDF.
+*   **Multiple Export Options:** Users can download the generated mind maps in various formats including SVG, PNG, and PDF.
 *   **Flashcards Generation (Two ways):**
     - From Mind Map: After a mind map is generated, users can generate study flashcards from the Markmap markdown and switch between the mind map view and a flashcards study mode.
     - Direct from Files: On the generator, a selector lets users choose "Flashcards" to generate flashcards directly from uploaded documents/images (without first creating a mind map).
 The backend accepts `FormData` uploads and streams NDJSON lines for incremental flashcards.